imagineLife/big-site/content/mongo/roles/cluster-admin.md

 On all collections in the local db:
 - ... all the same privileges of the non-system collections in the config db (_above_)

+On the system.replset && system.profile resources, this role can _find_.

 ## clusterAdmin